-I recently created a tri-fold brochure for a coffee shop that features an old-fashioned type treatment.
+I recently created a tri-fold brochure for a coffee shop that features an old-fashioned text using Adobe Illustrator.
 You can view this brochure and even purchase the Coffee Trifold Brochure from GraphicRiver.net.
+For the photos, I created the half-tone image effect in Photoshop.
 The logo type looks nice and stylized, but it is relatively easy to create using Adobe Illustrator.

 1. Download all of the necessary assets.

 You will need to download a free font from Dafont.com called Bebas Neue Font.
 Do that and install it on your computer before you launch Adobe Illustrator.
 Sometimes fonts will not show up unless the program is closed until after they are installed.
 You will need to create a new Illustrator document on your own or you can download mine.
 My document is 800 pixels wide by 600 pixels tall.
 The download also includes screenshots to help you understand each step below.
 They are named according to the step to which they correspond.

 2. Create the line of type you want.

 Inisde the new document you just created type anything that you want using the Bebas Neue Font that you recently installed.
 I recommend single words or tiny phrases.
 If a line gets too long it might not look quite right, but it can be done.
 It is totally your decision.
 If you downloaded my file you can see that I have created a few lines of type already.
 You can use these if you so desire.
 For the sake of this tutorial I will type the word ‘coffee’ at 75 point size with a black fill.
 I use this large size to make it easier on myself in the future.
 Work out your letter spacing at this stage it is much easier to alter at this point than it will be later.

 3. Convert the word you typed to outlines and duplicate it twice.